GEAR PURCHASING and MAINTENANCE

 Gear plays a very important role in roller derby.
 We strongly recommend that you purchase your own gear as soon as possible.
 Obviously, safety gear is vital and there is a significant difference between bargain-priced pads in our loaner gear box and more expensive, high-quality pads.
 Similarly, skate quality will have a dramatic impact on your skating skills.
 Consider your skates and pads to be an investment, and take care of them!

 We sometimes have mouthguards available for purchase at practice.
 However, many different brands are available locally and online.
 Shockdoctor brand are somewhat expensive mouthguards, but among the highest in quality (you’ll likely want something that heat-molds to your teeth).

-Also, some dentists have the ability to get custom mouthguards made, and your dental insurance might cover it – check into it (they are pricey, but worth it!).
-Custom mouthguards have a super fit and make it easier to breath and talk!
+Also, you can have custom mouthguards made by Gladiator Guards over the internet (they are pricey, but worth it!).
+Custom mouthguards have a super fit and make it easier to breathe and talk!

 In general, Reidell R3’s are a good, relatively inexpensive entry-level skate.
 Reidell Vixens are also a nice, relatively inexpensive skate.
 Many websites (see links below) offer derby packages of skates and pads.
 You may find other, slightly higher quality skates in different packages.